kkosiba/ecommerce-frontend/README.md

 `npm install`

 to install all dependencies.
-Then, one can run frontend on `localhost:3000` by issuing
+Then, one can run frontend on `localhost:3000` by running

 `npm start`